jannecederberg/freeplane-xslt/README.md

 3. Rename the `reveal.js-master` directory to `reveal.js`
 4. You're done with prep!
 Proceed to creating your kicka** RevealJS presentations directly FreePlane!

+### Macintosh

+Freeplane is available for Macintosh.
+I haven't tested the Mac version, but I'm guessing it'll work pretty much the same as the Linux version.
+Check the Linux instructions.

 ### Linux

 #### Installing transformation(s)